cloudcommunity/Free-Hosting/README.md

 # Free Hosting

 Overview of free web hosting offers.
+A good collection can be found at https://free-for.dev/

 ## Static Pages
 - GitHub Pages (for open repos only)